Trinity - Before & After School Club

 ALL children must be signed in/out by parent(s)/guardian.

 Children who are not collected at the end of Trinity sessions

 Parents are asked to advise Trinity staff if an emergency or difficulty arises.
 However, should a situation arise when a child is not collected at the end of session the child remains in Trinity with staff whilst emergency contact numbers are tried.

-Should staff fail to make contact with a family member, they are to contact Mrs Tyrrell.
+Should staff fail to make contact with a family member, they are to contact Mrs Hargreaves.
 If parents are still unable to be contacted, the Police will be informed so that they can take appropriate action.